 The Benefits Must Justify the Risks

-A clinical trial must have social or scientific significance.
+A clinical research study must have social or scientific significance.
 The following is one of the key principles of ICH-GCP: “Before a trial is initiated, foreseeable risks and inconveniences should be weighed against the anticipated benefit for the individual trial subject and society.
 A trial should be initiated and continued only if the anticipated benefits justify the risks.”
 Clinical research may only be justified if the risks to participants are minimized, the benefits to participants are enhanced, and the benefits to participants and society are proportionate to or outweigh the risks (source).

 Fair Subject Selection

-Clinical trial teams must specify specific inclusion and exclusion criteria and create a strategy for recruiting participants.
+clinical research study teams must specify specific inclusion and exclusion criteria and create a strategy for recruiting participants.
 Fair subject selection is critical.
 Vulnerable or “convenient” populations must not be unfairly targeted for potentially risky research, and powerful or privileged populations must not be favored for potentially beneficial research.
 In addition, researchers must ensure that the selection of participants will not cause biased or inaccurate results.

 Federal regulations require that participants give their informed consent before they may take part in clinical research.
 To meet this requirement, researchers must disclose certain study information to potential participants so that they have sufficient knowledge of the research and can make an informed, voluntary decision to participate.
 This knowledge should include the study’s purpose, procedures, risks, benefits, alternatives, requirements, and other pertinent information.
 It should also take into account the participant’s language, education, familiarity with the research, and cultural values.
 In addition to providing written information, clinical research teams also provide potential participants with opportunities for discussion.
 Once participants are fully informed, they are asked to sign a written consent document.
 This is an integral component of all clinical research.